-The AHPA constitution sets out the eligibility criteria for membership.
-To be eligible to apply to become an AHPA Member, your organisation must:
+The AHPA Constitution sets out the eligibility for membership.
+To be eligible to apply to become an Ordinary Member, your organisation must:

 - be a national organisation or peak body of an allied health profession with members in at least five Australian States or Territories and its constitution mandates that it acts nationally;